Contact Us | Members Only | Join the Chamber

 3. All members must purchase the official red blazer from our vendor; the name badges are furnished by the Chamber.

-4. To maintain membership: a member must attend at least 15% of the events in a three (3) month period or their membership will be dropped.
+4. To maintain club member status: a member must attend at least 15% of the events in a three (3) month period or their membership will be dropped.
 This requirement will be strictly enforced.

 5. The Chamber desires to have all business groups represented in the Round-Up Club.